amitzed/mix-pack-workout/README.md

 # Mix Pack Workout (Work in Progress)
-### An app to customize a workout and set a workout schedule.
+### A CRUD app to customize a workout and set a workout schedule.

 ## React / Redux with backend server
 ## Login with Google authentication